0

 The site is severed by a main road so the two structures will be linked via an underground arcade.
 The tower consists of three cylindrical concrete pillar-like structures varying in height and linked together near the towers first peak using a disc shaped section which is intended to house in its two floors, an observation deck and a viewing restaurant.
 Around the pillars of the tower three transparent stainless steel wings wrap around the base of the tower and gradually open outwards in a fan like fashion as they extend up the height of the tower.

-Text imported from Wikipedia article "Millennium Tower (Abuja)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Millennium Tower (Abuja)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants